 The Family Connections for Language and Learning Program serves families of children who are Deaf/Hard of Hearing.
-The program is made up of a team of experienced parents of children
+The program is made up of a team of experienced parents of children who are deaf or Hard of Hearing and deaf/Hard of Hearing adults.
+The program mentors:

-- Connect with families by text, email, phone, virtual meetings or the family home/ community - Help families understand hearing loss and the unique needs of children who are deaf and hard of hearing - Discuss the many language and communication opportunities available - Provide unbiased information to help families make informed decisions for the child
+- Connect with families by text, email, phone, virtual meetings or the family home/ community - Help families understand hearing loss and the unique needs of children who are deaf and Hard of Hearing - Discuss the many language and communication opportunities available - Provide unbiased information to help families make informed decisions for the child